open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

    SUCCESS FAIL FAIL SUCCESS SUCCESS
    1       2    3    4       5

-Then the recieved data will be:
+Then the received data will be:

 ::

    1 4 5

-The end result is the same since the aggregations are cumulative Contributing
+The end result (metric value 5) is the same since the aggregations are cumulative

+Contributing
 ------------

-This exporter's datapath is as follows:

-|Exporter datapath| *Entites with ``*`` after their name are not actual
-classes but rather logical groupings of functions within the exporter.*

 If you would like to learn more about the exporter's structure and design decisions please view the design document below